material-components/material-components-web/packages/mdc-elevation/README.md

 Mixin | Description
 --- | ---
 `mdc-elevation($z-value, $color, $opacity-boost)` | Sets the elevation to the z-space for that given elevation, and optionally sets the color and/or boosts the opacity of the shadow
+`mdc-elevation-overlay-common` | Called once per application to setup the universal elevation overlay styles `mdc-elevation-shadow($box-shadow)` | Sets the `box-shadow` of the closest parent selector `mdc-elevation-overlay-parent` | Sets the positioning of the overlay's parent element so that the overlay can be appropriately centered
+`mdc-elevation-overlay-size($width, $height: $width)` | Sets the width and height of the elevation overlay `mdc-elevation-overlay-fill-color($color)` | Sets the color of the elevation overlay `mdc-elevation-overlay-opacity($opacity)` | Sets the opacity of the elevation overlay

 Function | Description
 --- | ---
 `mdc-elevation-transition-value($duration, $easing)` | Returns a value for the `transition` property to transition an element between elevations
+`mdc-elevation-overlay-transition-value($duration, $easing)` | Returns a value for the `transition` property to transition the elevation overlay between elevations

 Variable | Description
 --- | ---
-`$mdc-elevation-property` | Default property for elevation transitions `$mdc-elevation-transition-duration` | Default duration value for elevation transitions `$mdc-elevation-transition-timing-function` | Default easing value for elevation transitions
+`$mdc-elevation-property` | Default property for elevation transitions `$mdc-elevation-transition-duration` | Default duration value for elevation transitions `$mdc-elevation-transition-timing-function` | Default easing value for elevation transitions `$mdc-elevation-overlay-color` | Default color for the elevation overlay `$mdc-elevation-overlay-property` | Default property for the elevation overlay transitions

 If you need more configurability over your transitions, use the `mdc-elevation-transition-value` function in conjunction with the exported sass variables.